-Blake Glasgow is a patent attorney and litigator, and he has been recognized by Mid-South Super Lawyers magazine in the field of intellectual property each year since 2011.
+Blake Glasgow is a patent attorney and litigator, and he was selected for inclusion in The Best Lawyers in America© in their 2021 edition in the field of Trademark Law.
+He was recognized by Mid-South Super Lawyers magazine in the field of intellectual property each year from 2011-2019.
 Glasgow’s practice focuses primarily on patent and trademark prosecution and related litigation.
 Glasgow also works closely with members of WLJ’s Trial Team on cases involving complex scientific issues.

 Glasgow routinely utilizes litigation and non-litigation strategies to assist clients in enforcing their patents and trademarks.
 He also defends clients against claims of patent and trademark infringement.
 Glasgow’s more recent intellectual property litigation experience includes: